builders-garden/impossibl-contracts/README.md

 # Impossibl Protocol

-A tournament protocol built on Worldchain, enabling users to create and participate in competitive tournaments with flexible prize distribution mechanisms.
+A tournament protocol built on Worldchain and Celo, enabling users to create and participate in competitive tournaments with flexible prize distribution mechanisms.

 ## Overview